 - Add the flour, xanthan gum and warm water to the butter mixture.
 Mix well.

-- Heat a crepe pan or ice-cream waffle cone pan to medium heat.
+- Heat an ice cream waffle cone pan to medium heat.

 - Lightly grease the pan with some oil using a brush or a wad of paper towels.